xcore/sc_lcd/app_touch_controller_lib_demo/doc_quickstart/quickstart.rst

 .. _Slicekit_TouchController_Simple_Demo_Quickstart:

-This demo uses Slicekit Starter Kit, XA-SK-SCR480 Slice Card and Kentec K430WQA-V5-F Display module. xSOFTip I2C Master component is used to communicate with AD7879-1 low voltage controller chip on the slice card for interfacing the touch screen of the Kentec Display/Touchscreen module.
+This demo uses sliceKIT Starter Kit, XA-SK-SCR480 Slice Card and Kentec K430WQA-V5-F Display module. xSOFTip I2C Master component is used to communicate with AD7879-1 low voltage controller chip on the slice card for interfacing the touch screen of the Kentec Display/Touchscreen module.

 The demo consists of simple functions to read the touch coordinates and also to compute the time delay in touch event from the function call.

 Hardware Setup
 ++++++++++++++

-The XP-SKC-L2 Slicekit Core board has four slots: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.
+The XP-SKC-L2 sliceKIT Core board has four slots: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.
 To setup up the system:

 #.
-Connect the XA-SK-SCR480 Slice Card to the ``TRIANGLE`` slot (Tile 0) of the XP-SKC-L2 Slicekit Core board.
+Connect the XA-SK-SCR480 Slice Card to the ``TRIANGLE`` slot (Tile 0) of the XP-SKC-L2 sliceKIT Core board.
 #.
 Connect the Kentec K430WQA-V5-F display module to the connector on the slice card.
 #.
-Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to XTAG Adapter.
+Connect the XTAG Adapter to sliceKIT Core board, and connect XTAG-2 to XTAG Adapter.
 #.
 Connect the XTAG-2 to host PC.
-Note that a USB cable is not provided with the Slicekit Starter Kit.
+Note that a USB cable is not provided with the sliceKIT Starter Kit.
 #.
-Switch on the power supply to the Slicekit Core board.
+Switch on the power supply to the sliceKIT Core board.

 .. figure:: images/hardware_setup.jpg
    :align: center